Singaporebrides | Essentials

 Instead of feeling down about not being able to live up to the glamourous and extravagant weddings you’ve read about, focus on the big picture and remember what your wedding is all about – a celebration of love and creating memories with your closest loved ones.
 It does not need to be Pinterest or Instagram worthy, and it does not need to be better or bigger than the next bride’s; all it needs to be is sincere, memorable and reminiscent of who you and your groom are as individuals and as a couple.

-5. There is a difference between styled shoots and real weddingsA Summertime Pastel Romance Styled Shoot at The Summerhouse
+5. There is a difference between styled shoots and real weddingsA Summertime Pastel Romance Styled Shoot at The Summerhouse by KAI Picture

 In case you don’t already know, styled shoots make up for most of the wedding inspiration you find online or on social media.
 Meant to give inspiration and ideas on how you can style your wedding, styled shoots are often lavish, elaborate and incredibly beautiful, and its only natural that you’d want your wedding to look exactly like that.
 But what styled shoots don’t tell you is the cost of replicating the setup.
 Unless you have the budget to accommodate the styling from a styled shoot, it is best to use them as a source of inspiration for your wedding styling.